Pattern analysis in a benthic bacteria-nutrient system: Introduction

-Since Turing's fundamental paper \cite{turing} it has been known that some reaction-diffusion systems are solved by non-homogeneous solutions.
+Since Turing's fundamental paper \cite{turing} it has been known that some reaction-diffusion systems possess spatially non-homogeneous solutions.
 The most famous ones in 2D are stripe and hexagonal spot patterns.
-Sometimes spot patterns are classified in cold and hot, which means that they have a minimum and maximum in the center of every spot, respectively.
+Sometimes spot patterns are classified into cold and hot, which means that they have a minimum and maximum in the center of every spot, respectively.
 Because of the predator prey structure of \eqref{dgl} we have a hot-spot pattern for $u$, when we have a cold-spot pattern for $v$ and vice versa.
-Thus we always present only the pattern of $u$, and when we are saying that a solution of \eqref{dgl} is hot or cold, this means that this is the case for $u$.
+Thus we always present the pattern of $u$ only, and when we are saying that a solution of \eqref{dgl} is hot or cold, this means that this is the case for $u$.

-Such so-called Turing patterns are also found in \cite{ulrike} for \eqref{dgl}.
-In \figref{feudelfig} we see the following quasi-stable patterns, which are found via time-integrations: A homogeneous pattern with a low density of bacteria for $\sigma=0.05$, hexagonal hot-spots for $\sigma=0.08$, stripes for $\sigma=0.1$, hexagonal cold-spots for $\sigma=0.125$, and a homogeneous pattern with a high density of bacteria for $\sigma=0.14$.
+Such so-called Turing patterns have also been found in \cite{ulrike} for \eqref{dgl}.
+In \figref{feudelfig} we see the following quasi-stable patterns \footnote{With this we mean solutions that appear to be stationary in time-domain simulations, but may actually change very slowly.}: A homogeneous pattern with a low density of bacteria for $\sigma=0.05$, hexagonal hot-spots for $\sigma=0.08$, stripes for $\sigma=0.1$, hexagonal cold-spots for $\sigma=0.125$, and a homogeneous pattern with a high density of bacteria for $\sigma=0.14$.